- Bats Both, Throws Left

 Altrock was injured after the 1906 season and played sparingly thereafter, never again posting a winning record in the majors.
 In 1907, he worked one game as a fill-in umpire.
 He was traded to the Washington Senators in 1909, and his playing career was effectively over at the end of that season.
 However, he subsequently joined Washington's coaching staff, and starting in 1912 made occasional appearances on the mound, usually no more than once per season, and more or less as a good-natured publicity stunt.
 But in 1918, with many players gone from the team due to military conscription, 42-year-old Altrock pitched in five games, with a record of 1-2.
 These were his last decisions as a major leaguer.
 After a long layoff, Altrock pitched again for the Senators in 1924.
 He made his final plate appearance in 1933 as a 57 year old pinch-hitter.

-Along with Minnie Minoso, Altrock is the only player to appear in a game in five different decades.
+Along with Minnie Minoso and Satchel Paige, Altrock is one of three players to appear in a game in five different decades.
 He is one of six players in major league history to play a game after age 50.
 The others are Satchel Paige, Minnie Minoso, Jim O'Rourke, Charley O'Leary and Jack Quinn.

 One of the game's great comedians, Altrock did physical comedy routines in the third base coach's box to distract and amuse the opposing pitcher.
 American League president Ban Johnson heard of it and attended a game to investigate.
 Altrock later said he did his one-man wrestling match routine, and had the crowd roaring - Johnson louder than any of them.
 Johnson liked the comedy, but still ordered Altrock to squash the on-field routine.